gagneurlab/AbExp/README.md

 ## Setup

-1) install conda and mamba on your system
+1) install conda and mamba on your system.

+   Tip: Use the [conda-libmamba-solver](https://conda.github.io/conda-libmamba-solver/user-guide/) for an improved experience when installing environments with `conda`!
 2) To download the VEP cache (if not existing yet):
    ```bash
    VEP_CACHE_PATH="<your cache path here>"